gravitational/teleport/rfd/0124-plugin-secrets.md

 #### Modifications to the `Plugin` object

-- A new `PluginNeedsStaticCredentials` type.
+- A new `PluginStaticCredentialsRefs` type.
-- Modify the `PluginStaticCredentials` local service to only allow creation of `PluginStaticCredentials` objects if this new credentials type is enabled for the corresponding `Plugin`.
+- `PluginStaticCredentials` objects are created during `Plugin` creation.
+- `PluginStaticCredentials` objects are deleted during `Plugin` deletion.

 #### Implement `PluginStaticCredentials` permissions

-- gRPC methods in the auth service to support reading, writing, and deleting the `PluginStaticCredentials`, ensuring that reading can only be done by `RoleAdmin` and, for the specific case of Teleport Assist, `RoleProxy`.
+- gRPC methods in the auth service to support reading the `PluginStaticCredentials`, ensuring that reading can only be done by `RoleAdmin` and, for the specific case of Teleport Assist, `RoleProxy`.
 - Any updates to RBAC to support the creation/deletion of the `PluginStaticCredentials`